-2.3 Data Localization Crack GIS (DLCGIS)
+2.6 Data Localization Crack GIS (DLCGIS)

-For the crack localization, an automatic procedure called Data Localization GIS (DLCGIS) has been implemented which provides the signaling of the presence of cracks within the GIS using artificial intelligence algorithms, used after a phase of identification of the elements of interest, to automatically store the position of the objects and their alphanumeric data.
+For the location of cracks, horizontal and vertical road signs and manholes, an automatic procedure called Data Localization GIS (DLCGIS) has been implemented which provides the signaling of the presence of cracks, horizontal and vertical road signs and manholes within the GIS using artificial intelligence algorithms, used after a phase of identification of the elements of interest, to automatically store the position of the objects and their alphanumeric data.
 Then follows the subsequent export of the data acquired within the GIS, where the "historical" update is managed in the existing database, in order to verify the effectiveness of the development of the infrastructure.

-Once the various cracks have been identified, they are loaded into a special layer, and "snapped" (moved and anchored) with any polyline present in the layer where the road cartography is represented [21; 22].
-Specifically, the used procedure works as summarized in the fig. 8, 9, 10, 11,12.
-In more detail, the DLCGIS was developed in four software modules (fig. 8, 9, 10, 11, 12), each with specific functions:
+Once the various cracks, horizontal and vertical road signs and manholes have been identified, they are loaded into a special layer, and "snapped" (moved and anchored) with any polyline present in the layer where the road cartography is represented [21; 22].
+Specifically, the used procedure works as summarized in the Fig. 16 - 21.

+In more detail, the DLCGIS was developed in four software modules (Fig. 16 - 21), each with specific functions:

-- 1) The Plug in Module extends the number of objects that can be represented recognizable and classifiable; - 2) The kernel, that interact with the users, coordinates the different modules, pre-processing and postprocessing the Input/Output data of the modules themselves; - The NNS (Neural Network System) module processes the algorithm implementing the Neural Network trained to recognize the elements of interest; - 4) The GIS I/O (Input/Output) Module manages the interface with the GIS software.
+- 1) The Plug in Module extends the number of objects that can be represented recognizable and classifiable; - 2) The kernel, that interact with the users, coordinates the different modules, pre-processing and post-processing the Input/Output data of the modules themselves; - 3) The NNS (Neural Network System) module processes the algorithm implementing the Neural Network trained to recognize the elements of interest: - 4) The GIS I/O (Input/Output) Module manages the interface with the GIS software.

-Fig. 8.
-Schematic rappresentation of the four modules that compose the automatic cracks classification application.
+Fig. 16.
+Schematic representation of the four modules that compose the automatic cracks, horizontal and vertical road signs and manholes classification application.

-An example of GIS Input/Output module is shown in Fig. 9.
+An example of GIS Input/Output module is shown in Fig. 17.
 In particular, the GIS I/O module is given in Input the files (polylines and polygons) in shp-dbf format (representatives of the road route), returning to Output a space database where the different attributes have been assigned to the objects.

-Fig. 9.
-The GIS I /O module interfaces with the GIS software using files in shp-dbf format.
+Fig. 17.
+The GIS I/O module interfaces with the GIS software using files in shp-dbf format.

 The NNS (Neural Network System) module instead processes the algorithm implementing the Neural Network trained to recognize the elements of interest; in particular, the image is portioned and processed by different neural networks.
-The NNS manages the various results of the same in order to recognize and identify the contours of the object being investigated (Fig. 10).
+The NNS manages the various results of the same in order to recognize and identify the contours of the object being investigated (Fig. 18).

-Fig. 10.
+Fig. 18.
 The NNS Module computes the different models of the Neural Network.

-Subsequently, the Plug in Module extends the number of objects that can be represented, recognized and classified, assigning and identifying within the parameter processing range the type of border, the different shades of depth color (Fig.11).
+Subsequently, the Plug in Module extends the number of objects that can be represented, recognized and classified, assigning and identifying within the parameter processing range the type of border, the different shades of depth color (Fig. 19).

-Fig. 11.
+Fig. 19.
 A Plug-In valid for the application and the parameters that make it up.

-The kernel, that interact with the users, coordinates the different modules, pre-processing and postprocessing the Input/Output data of the modules themselves.
+The kernel, that interact with the users, coordinates the different modules, pre-processing and post-processing the Input/Output data of the modules themselves.